English Entitlements – A Seller’s Guide

 - Once both sides, Seller and Buyer, have agreed a price through TCS, TCS will create the paperwork and email/post to both sides the particulars of sale including our Standard Terms & Conditions.

-- Following receipt of the signed and completed authority letter from the Seller, and the Seller authorising TCS as their agents with permission to amend entitlements on their RPA online account, plus receipt of the cleared Total Price on Townsend’s client account from the Buyer, TCS will write to both Parties to confirm Exchange of Contracts and that the Transfer is legally binding.
+- Following receipt of the written instructions from the Seller, and the Seller authorising TCS as their agents with permission to amend entitlements on their RPA online account, plus receipt of the cleared Total Price on Townsend’s client account from the Buyer, TCS will write to both Parties to confirm Exchange of Contracts and that the Transfer is legally binding.
 The date of Exchange is when both Parties are posted/emailed a confirmation of Exchange of Contracts by TCS.

 - Once the transfer application has been submitted, TCS will then write to both Parties providing a copy of the submitted transfer application (screenshot or copy RLE1 form).
 Both Parties should check the details set out in this application and notify TCS if they believe there are any errors, by return.